chef/chef-workstation/www/content/workstation/upgrade_labs.md

 Upgrading a node means upgrading its cookbooks.
 Speed up the upgrade process by locating cookbooks on your system before you begin.
 Ideally, you can get the cookbooks from their canonical source (that is, `git clone` or another similar version control operation).
 If you're working with a version control system, you can make and test your changes locally and then push the changes back to the cookbook's source.
 If you can't locate a cookbook, do not download it from an external source, such as the public Chef Supermarket.
 The cookbook version in your development environment must match the version on your node.
-[As a last resort](/upgrade_labs/#cookbooks-on-the-chef-server), the Upgrade Lab can get copies of your cookbooks from the Chef Server during the `capture` phase.
+[As a last resort](/upgrade_labs/#cookbooks-on-the-chef-server), the Upgrade Lab can get copies of your cookbooks from the Chef Infra Server during the `capture` phase.

 Likely cookbook locations: